Results Of Black Friday Problems: Crashes & Sales

-What would it be like, failing with website performance on the most important day in ecommerce?
+What would it be like, failing with website performance on the most important day in eCommerce?
 Wooh.
 Black Friday website crash left numerous shops out of the track this year.
-Hope this Black Friday sales results insights would help you prepare for Black Friday 2020.
+Hope these Black Friday sales results insights would help you prepare for Black Friday 2020.

 Black Friday origin & definition